csci450-comparch/assg03/README.md

 The Datapath contains the storage registers.
 These are quickly accessible slots located in the CPU.
-For LC-3 these include the 8 general registers R0 through R7 as well as special registers such as the program counter PC and status bits N, Z, P.  The control unit basically loads the next instruction from main memory and decodes and interprets this instruction.
-The execution of the instruciton typically involves loading data from memory into a register, performing some change, and putting the changed data back into memory.
+For LC-3 these include the 8 general registers `R0` through `R7` as well as special registers such as the program counter `PC` and status bits `N`, `Z`, `P`.
+The control unit basically loads the next instruction from main memory and decodes and interprets this instruction.
+The execution of the instruction typically involves loading data from memory into a register, performing some change, and putting the changed data back into memory.

-The **Main Memory** is really just an array of addressible words.
+The **Main Memory** is really just an array of addressable words.
 Each memory word contains either one instruction or data encoded as either an ascii character or a twos-complement encoded signed integer.
 In the LC-3 architecture, there are 16 bit addresses, giving up to
-$2^{16}$ or 64Kw (kilowords) of addressible memory.
-However each "word" in LC-3 is also 16 bits, unlike typical computer memories, so the amount of code/data addressible is actually twice as big as a typical 64Kb addressible memory.
+$2^{16}$ or 64 Kw (kilowords) of addressable memory.
+However each "word" in LC-3 is also 16 bits, unlike typical computer memories, so the amount of code/data addressable is actually twice as big as a typical 64 Kb addressable memory.

 The **Input/Output** devices enable communication with the outside world.
 In our LC-3 simulator, we will use `trap` system calls to